yuw444/LANTERN/README.md

   * No installation is needed, just copy the `./src` to your local machine

 * **Input**:
-  * plink file that contains ancestry matrix
+  * plink file that contains inferred local ancestry matrix
-  * vcf file that contains variant matrix, <u>highly suggest do it by chrosomes for the sake of memory</u>.
+  * vcf file that contains variant matrix, <u>we highly suggest doing  this by chrosomes</u>.
   * kinship matrix rds `kinship_rds` file, with column name as `id`.
   * gene group tsv file without header `gene_group.tsv`, columns are gene, chr, pos, ref, alt, weight.
 For example,
 ```